Coolshanlan/HighlightTranslator/README.md

 ### Translation Method
 - Screenshot (Only support English, Chinese, Japanese and Korean, you can add new language by your self)
 - Copy
-- Highlight/Selected (Not support PowerPoint)
+- Highlight/Selected (Not support PowerPoint and Word)
 ### Top Checkbox
 Window will be top
 if not checked, it will automatically hide after a few seconds.